R-SNGH/javascript-notes/notes/season-1/lecture-14.md

 # Episode 14 : Callback Functions in JS ft.
 Event Listeners

 ### Callback Functions
+* JS is a synchronous single threaded language.
+Callback functions give us access to a whole new **Asynchronous** world in **Synchronous** / single threaded JavaScript.
 * Functions are first class citizens ie. take a function A and pass it to another function B.
 * Here, A is a callback function.
 So basically I am giving B the responsibility to call A sometime in the future.
-Callback functions gives us the access to a whole **Asynchronous** world in **Synchronous** / single threaded JavaScript.
 ```js
 setTimeout(function () {
     console.log("Timer");